Telephones

 in a whole variety of different ways.
 Most calls still go from homes to

-local exchanges along old-style copper wires.
-But calls can
+local exchanges along old-style copper wires

-travel between exchanges down ultra-fast, high-capacity
+(arranged in what's called a twisted pair).
+But calls can travel between exchanges down ultra-fast, high-capacity

 fiber-optic cables.
 Longer-distance